pe2kmv/orangepitemp/README.md

 ## Usage
 The script has to be called with the 'warning' and the 'critical' threshold defined.
 The warning threshold is marked by the '-w' argument, the critical threshold is marked by the '-c' argument.
 The argument '-u' is optional as this can be used to switch to Fahrenheit.
 Setting the '-u' argument to 'F' (withouth quotes) switches to Fahrenheit.
 Any other value or leaving the '-u' argument out will use the Celsius scale.

+Changing the path assigned to 'TempFile' makes this script usable for Raspbian as well.

 ## Results
 After successfull run the script replies with one of four different exit codes and the actual temperature in the units selected.
 * exit(0) : OK --> no issue found